 - Demera 4801 N Broadway St – Award winning Ethiopian food, perfect spot to share a rich and flavourful meal with friends.

 - Fat Cat 4840 N Broadway – Neighborhood staple with pub fare, games, and great music.
-It’s proximity to music venues makes an easy choice for pre-show or after-show drinks.
-They menu has all comfort food staples like pork belly poutine, crispy fried mac and cheese, burgers, and many more mouth-watering treats.
+It’s proximity to music venues makes it an easy choice for pre-show or after-show drinks.
+The menu has all comfort food staples like pork belly poutine, crispy mac and cheese bites, stacked burgers, and many more mouth-watering treats.

 - Larry’s 1020 W Lawrence Ave – Enjoy a variety of craft beer and cocktails in the historic art deco lobby of The Lawrence House.
 Bring your drinks out to the patio and lounge in the backyard, you can even catch a nighttime outdoor movie in the summer.